mithublue/Wholesale-Powerhouse/readme.txt

 == Description ==

-Running wholesale on WooCommerce should feel empowering, not exhausting.
-Wholesale Powerhouse gives you elite-level wholesale pricing, role management, tiered discounts, and private storefront controls in a clean, class-based plugin that respects WordPress standards and your server resources.
+Wholesale Powerhouse provides wholesale pricing, role management, tiered discounts, and private storefront controls for WooCommerce.
+The plugin is designed to help store owners manage wholesale operations efficiently using WordPress and WooCommerce's native meta APIs.

-Whether you sell to mom-and-pop retailers or multinational distributors, Wholesale Powerhouse puts you in control of margins, makes customers feel like VIPs, and future-proofs your store with modern WooCommerce compatibility (including HPOS support).
+The plugin includes three pre-configured wholesale user roles (Bronze, Silver, and Gold) with customizable discount levels.
+Store owners can choose between product-level fixed prices or global percentage discounts per role.
+The plugin supports quantity-based tiered pricing to encourage bulk purchases.

+Key capabilities include hiding prices from non-logged-in visitors, restricting specific products to wholesale customers, setting minimum order values, and managing wholesale customer registrations through a frontend form.
+The plugin is compatible with WooCommerce High-Performance Order Storage (HPOS).

 == Features ==

-* __Three Ready-to-Sell Roles__: Bronze, Silver, and Gold roles ship with attractive default discounts and are fully editable.
-* __Dual Pricing Engine__: Choose between product-level fixed wholesale prices or automatic global discounts per role.
-* __Tiered Pricing Lite__: Reward bulk buyers instantly—set quantity thresholds and additional discounts in seconds.
-* __Private Store Mode__: Hide pricing and add-to-cart buttons from guests while still showing off your catalog.
-* __Wholesale-Only Products__: Flag products that should never appear for retail customers.
-* __Cart Controls__: Enforce minimum order values and disable coupons for wholesale buyers when necessary.
-* __Frictionless Registration__: Offer a beautiful frontend form, manual approvals, and auto-role assignment with a single shortcode.
-* __Admin Delight__: Manage settings, product pricing, and user approvals through intuitive WooCommerce interfaces.
-* __Built for Speed__: No custom tables or bloated options—just efficient use of WordPress and WooCommerce meta APIs.

-== Promising Features ==

-* __Instant Launch Page__: Activation creates a polished "Wholesale Registration Form" page and links it to settings automatically.
-* __HPOS Compatible__: Ready for WooCommerce High-Performance Order Storage out of the box.
-* __Bulk Role Assignment__: Update entire customer lists with one action and keep approvals organized.
-* __Tiered Pricing Visibility__: Elegant tables display available discounts exactly where wholesale buyers expect them.
-* __Developer Friendly__: Modular OOP architecture, hooks, filters, and translation-ready strings invite customization.

-== Why This Plugin Is More Than What You Want ==

-Wholesale Powerhouse doesn’t just meet your wholesale requirements—it anticipates them.
-You get:

-* __Enterprise polish without enterprise cost__
-* __Role-driven marketing opportunities__ thanks to tailored discounts and store visibility controls
-* __Future-proofing__ with HPOS compatibility and class-based extensibility
-* __Peace of mind__ knowing no custom tables or risky database migrations are involved
-* __A concierge experience__ for wholesale buyers who enjoy premium pricing, instant tiered discounts, and a seamless self-service portal

-This is the wholesale toolkit you hoped existed when you launched WooCommerce—and now it does.

-== How to Install and Activate ==

-1. __Prepare__: Ensure WooCommerce is installed, active, and ready to sell.
-2. __Upload__: Install `wholesale-powerhouse.zip` through Plugins > Add New > Upload, or drop the folder into `wp-content/plugins/`.
-3. __Activate__: Locate "Wholesale Powerhouse by CyberCraft" in the Plugins list and click Activate.
-4. __Configure__: Visit WooCommerce > Settings > Wholesale to customize roles, discounts, and store visibility.
-5. __Price Products__: Edit any product and open the "Wholesale" tab to set fixed prices, tiered rules, and visibility options.
-6. __Invite Customers__: Share the auto-created Wholesale Registration page or embed the `[wholesale_registration_form]` shortcode anywhere on your site.

-== Extra Reasons Customers Love It ==

-* __Beautiful UX__: Styled registration forms and tiered pricing tables build trust instantly.
-* __Automation Ready__: Works with WooCommerce extensions, action schedulers, and popular CRMs via webhooks.
-* __Reliable Support__: Crafted by CyberCraft, a Silicon Valley-grade engineering team obsessed with performance.
+* __Three Wholesale Roles__: Includes Bronze, Silver, and Gold customer roles, each with configurable discount percentages that can be customized to match your business needs.
+* __Flexible Pricing Options__: Choose between setting fixed wholesale prices for individual products or applying automatic percentage discounts globally based on customer role.
+* __Quantity-Based Discounts__: Configure tiered pricing to offer additional discounts when customers purchase in larger quantities, helping to incentivize bulk orders.
+* __Private Store Mode__: Option to hide product prices and purchase buttons from visitors who are not logged in, creating a members-only shopping experience.
+* __Product Visibility Control__: Mark specific products as wholesale-only, making them visible exclusively to wholesale customers while hiding them from retail shoppers.
+* __Order Management__: Set minimum order values for wholesale purchases and choose whether to allow or disable coupon usage for wholesale customers.
+* __Customer Registration__: Includes a frontend registration form that can be added to any page via shortcode, with options for manual approval of new wholesale customers.
+* __WooCommerce Integration__: Settings are integrated into the WooCommerce settings panel, and product pricing options appear in the product edit screen.
+* __Lightweight Architecture__: Built using WordPress and WooCommerce's native meta storage, avoiding the need for custom database tables.

+== Additional Capabilities ==

+* __Automatic Page Creation__: Creates a wholesale registration page automatically upon activation, which can be customized as needed.
+* __HPOS Support__: Fully compatible with WooCommerce's High-Performance Order Storage system for improved scalability.
+* __Bulk User Management__: Assign or change wholesale roles for multiple users simultaneously from the WordPress users screen.
+* __Pricing Transparency__: Displays tiered pricing tables on product pages so wholesale customers can see available discounts at different quantity levels.
+* __Extensible Design__: Built with an object-oriented architecture that includes hooks and filters, allowing developers to extend functionality as needed.

+== Installation ==

+1. Ensure WooCommerce is installed and active.
+2. Upload the plugin files to `/wp-content/plugins/wholesale-powerhouse/` or install through the WordPress plugins screen.
+3. Activate the plugin through the 'Plugins' screen in WordPress.
+4. Navigate to WooCommerce > Settings > Wholesale to configure roles and discounts.
+5. Edit products to set wholesale pricing in the "Wholesale" tab.
+6. Use the `[wholesale_registration_form]` shortcode to display the registration form.

+== What This Plugin Helps You Achieve ==

+This plugin is designed to help WooCommerce store owners:

+* Manage multiple wholesale customer tiers with different pricing levels
+* Offer quantity-based discounts to encourage larger orders
+* Control store visibility and access for different customer types
+* Streamline wholesale customer registration and approval processes
+* Maintain pricing flexibility with both fixed and percentage-based discounts
+* Operate without additional database tables, keeping the site structure clean

+The plugin uses WordPress and WooCommerce's built-in systems, which can help with site maintenance and compatibility with other plugins.

 == Frequently Asked Questions ==

 = Do I need WooCommerce? =
 Yes.
-Wholesale Powerhouse extends WooCommerce, so you’ll need it active first.
+This plugin requires WooCommerce to be installed and active.

-= Does the plugin touch my database structure? = Never.
-We rely on `wp_options` and `wp_postmeta`, keeping migrations light and backups simple.
+= Does the plugin modify the database structure? =
+No. The plugin uses WordPress options and post meta tables without creating custom tables.

-= Can I rename the Bronze, Silver, and Gold roles? = Absolutely—head to WooCommerce > Settings > Wholesale to tailor labels and discounts.
+= Can I rename the Bronze, Silver, and Gold roles? = Yes.
+Navigate to WooCommerce > Settings > Wholesale to customize role labels and discounts.

 = How does pricing priority work? =
 1. Product-specific fixed price
-2. Tiered discount (if quantity is met)
+2. Tiered discount (if quantity threshold is met)
 3. Global role discount
 4. Regular/sale price fallback

 = Can wholesale customers use coupons? =
-Only if you want them to.
-Toggle coupon usage per role in settings.
+Coupon usage can be enabled or disabled per role in the settings.

 = Is it translation ready? =
 Yes.
-A `.pot` file is included under `languages/` for easy localization.
+A `.pot` file is included in the `languages/` directory.

-= Does it work with variable and simple products? = Yes, both product types—including variations—respect wholesale logic.
+= Does it work with variable and simple products? = Yes.
+Both product types and variations support wholesale pricing.

 == Screenshots ==